Hillcrest Mountain

 Unnamed peak to the south

-The rock band appears
+The top of the cliff band appears

-We skirted right and below the rock band.
+We skirted right and below the rock band

-Following alongside the rock band
+Following alongside the short cliff band

-Scrambling up the rock band
+Scrambling up the cliff band

 Another view shows the valley below